innovationgarage/elkproxy/README.md

 # Running elkproxy

     elkproxy --config myconfig.json

+# Demo environment

+This repository comes with a docker compose demo environment based on the official open source version of the ELK (Elastic Search, Logstash, Kibana) stack.
+It can be started with the following command

+    docker compose up -d

+and will expose kibana with some testing data on http://localhost:5601.
+You can modify elkproxy/app/config.json and run

+    docker-compose stop elkproxy
+    docker-compose up elkproxy

+to try out different configurations.
+If you run the elkproxy container without -d, logging configured in config.json will print to your terminal, making it possible to debug your plugin scripts.

 # Config language

 At the top level, the configuration consists of a set of plugin points with a script list for each.
 Example: